 Art has long been used for people to express themselves in a different way.
 While we may not always be able to verbalize our feelings, we might be able to paint, draw, or sculpt them.
 Skilled artistry is not a requirement for art therapy; often the act of completing the art is in itself therapeutic.
 The use of art therapy in addiction treatment dates back to the 1950s and focuses on tapping into the creativity of those suffering from addiction as a way to enable them to communicate.
-After suffering through addiction and all its consequences, it can be very relaxing and freeing to focus on activities such as painting and drawing.
+After suffering through addiction and all its consequences, it can be very relaxing to focus on activities such as painting and drawing.

 Adventure therapy pairs activity with therapy.
 You might meet with your therapist in the morning and find yourself on a nature hike in the afternoon.
 Why?
-Well, research has demonstrated that traditional treatment is more successful when paired with activities such as hiking, rock climbing and outdoor activities.
-Much like yoga, adventure therapy adds in the components of movement and group dynamics while taking the therapy on the road.
+Well, research has demonstrated that traditional treatment is more successful when paired with activities such as hiking, rock climbing, and outdoor activities.
+Much like yoga, adventure therapy adds to the components of movement and group dynamics while taking the therapy on the road.
 Sometimes just the change of scenery can place things in a different light.